venkatagandi/react-complete-web-app-development/docs/EVENTS-CALLBACKS.md

  ref

  ```
- keyword of react we bridge the connection between inputs to the inner react layers.
+ keyword of react, we bridge the connection between inputs to the inner react layers.